-- 2.15 The team administrative coordinator must not be related to the head coach or any assistant coaches in any capacity. - 2.16 The team administrative coordinator must not be the President or Vice President of the CMHA. - 2.17 The team administrative coordinator must be accessible to parents and coaching staff as needed. - 2.18 As a non-rostered staff member, the administrative coordinator is not permitted on the bench during games - 2.19 The administrative coordinator may be an on-ice helper if the proper insurance is obtained.
+- 2.15 The team administrative coordinator must not be related to anyone on the bench staff in any capacity. - 2.16 The team administrative coordinator must not be the President or Vice President of the CMHA. - 2.17 The team administrative coordinator must be accessible to parents and coaching staff as needed. - 2.18 As a non-rostered staff member, the administrative coordinator is not permitted on the bench during games - 2.19 The administrative coordinator can not be an on-ice helper unless the proper insurance is obtained.

-3. Police Record Checks (Revised June 2017)
+3. Police Record Checks